Management

 • Cross-functional satisfaction with SEO collaboration

-Stop counting tickets.
+Tip: Stop counting tickets.
 Start counting growth initiatives.
 If your SEO function is measured primarily on operational throughput rather than strategic impact, you're incentivising the wrong behaviours.

 Building SEO Product Management capability